azhuchkov/manim-voiceover/README.md

     <a href="https://manim.community/discord"><img src="https://dcbadge.vercel.app/api/server/qY23bthHTY?style=flat" alt="Discord"></a>
 </p>

-Manim Voiceover is a [Manim](https://manim.community) plugin for all things voiceover:
+Manim Voiceover is an extension for [ManimGL](https://github.com/3b1b/manim) for all things voiceover:

 - Add voiceovers to Manim videos *directly in Python* without having to use a video editor.
 - Record voiceovers with your microphone during rendering with a simple command line interface.